bsookying/Gambit---The-Syslog-Generator/README.md

 Noise Injection: Adds random background logs to Story Mode, making it more challenging and realistic to simulate real-world traffic.

-Real-time Log Display: A live console in the web interface shows the logs as they are being sent.
+**Real-time Log Display**: A live console in the web interface shows the logs as they are being sent.

 ** I have no intentions to do any more development on this tool - share your modifications! **

 Developed by Ben Sookying
 Assisted by Mike "the code mechanic" Vasquez